discrete-notes/discrete-notes.github.io/_posts/2022-02-02-inditinguishability-tools.md

 ![](../assets/puzzle-cycle.png){: .center-image width="30%"}

-That is, it was not possible to create pieces that would work with both wave instances, but not with the circle.
+Here, it is not possible to create pieces that would work with both wave instances, but not with the circle.

 A way to see this is that, if we want to allow waves with these color